Null integrability and photon phenomenology in the accelerated Schwarzschild black hole: Null geodesics in dimensionless variables

 Because null motion is conformally invariant, we work with the conformal metric $\hat g_{\mu\nu}=\Omega^{2}g_{\mu\nu}$.
 Let $\tilde{\lambda}$ be an affine parameter for $\hat{g}_{\mu\nu}$.

 With the additive ansatz $S=-\varepsilon\,\tau+\ell_{C}\,\phi+S_{r}(\xi)+S_{\theta}(\theta)$, the conformal Hamilton-Jacobi equation $\hat g^{\mu\nu}\partial_\mu S\,\partial_\nu S=0$ separates,

-where primes denote ordinary derivatives and $K\ge0$ is a separation constant (the analogue of Carter’s constant in Kerr; nonnegativity follows from equation \eqref{eq:HJsep_theta_dimless} since both terms are nonnegative in the static patch).
-Introducing the impact parameter $b:=L/E$ and $Q:=K/E^{2}$, the first order null equations become
+where primes denote ordinary derivatives and $K\ge0$ is a separation constant (the analogue of Carter's constant in Kerr; nonnegativity follows from Equation \eqref{eq:HJsep_theta_dimless} since both terms are nonnegative in the static patch).
+Introducing the dimensionless impact parameter